How To Be A Proofreader Without A Degree

 Proofreaders Come From Different Backgrounds

-I don’t have an English degree and I’ve been a successful proofreader for 14 years.
+I don’t have an English degree and I’ve been a successful proofreader for over 15 years.
 In university I studied media and communications, after which I attended a post-graduate program in book and magazine publishing.

 Over the years I’ve supplemented my editing knowledge through courses, books and online resources.
 I’ve also learned a lot from working with other editors who’ve been very generous with their knowledge.
 It’s important to always be learning.